A System Parametrization for Direct Data-Driven Analysis and Control with Error-in-Variables: DATA-DRIVEN SYSTEM PARAMETRIZATION

 Using the collected data, we define the set $\Delta$ of all measurement errors and disturbances consistent with the data

-where $\Delta_0$ incorporates any prior knowledge of the errors.
+where $\Delta_0$ incorporates prior knowledge of the errors, e.g., bounds on the spectral norm \cite{Berberich2019}.
 The matrix $\Theta$ takes the role of the unknown parameter matrix.
 Moreover, we define the set $\Sigma_{\Theta}$ of all parameter matrices consistent with the data as

 Furthermore, we assume the data satisfy the following Assumption. \begin{assumption} There exists a matrix $G\in\mathbb{R}^{N\times n}$ satisfying

 \end{assumption}

 Condition\,\eqref{eq:Param:GRightInverse} implies that $G$ is a right inverse of the regressor $X$, which requires $X$ to have full row rank.
 This condition can be checked using the data and imposes a condition on the data collection to contain sufficient information.
 Condition\,\eqref{eq:Param:XTrRightInverse} is more difficult to validate since it depends on the unknown measurement error.
 To this end, we use \eqref{eq:Param:GRightInverse} to rewrite \eqref{eq:Param:XTrRightInverse} as